yannickboog/zero-trust-theme/README.md

-# Modern Zed Theme
+# Zero Trust Theme

-A clean and modern theme for Zed editor featuring carefully crafted light and dark variants with excellent readability and professional visual appeal.
+A clean and secure theme for Zed editor featuring carefully crafted light and dark variants with excellent readability and professional visual appeal.

 ## Features